 Most people with COVID-19 recover completely within a few weeks, but some experience lingering symptoms.
-Those individuals are often referred to as “COVID long-haulers” and have a condition called COVID-19 syndrome or “long COVID.”
+Those individuals are often referred to as “COVID long-haulers” and have post-COVID conditions or “long COVID.”
 For COVID long-haulers, persistent symptoms often include brain fog, fatigue, headaches, dizziness and shortness of breath, among others.

-While more still needs to be known about COVID long-haulers, AMA member Devang Sanghavi, MD, an intensivist and medical director of the medical intensive care unit at Mayo Clinic in Jacksonville, Florida, took time to answer questions patients might have about long-term symptoms.
+While more still needs to be known about COVID long-haulers, AMA member Devang Sanghavi, MD, a critical care medicine specialist and medical director of the medical intensive care unit at Mayo Clinic in Jacksonville, Florida, took time to answer questions patients might have about long-term symptoms.

 “Long-term COVID—or post-acute COVID—affects a multitude of organ systems,” said Dr. Sanghavi.
 “Starting from head to toe, it leaves behind multiple symptoms in a large proportion of patients who have recovered from COVID-19.”